 Sometimes, your miner may stop mining because of firmware issue of the controller.
 In that case, you can fix the issue by upgrading the firmware.
 And also in some other cases, you may want to upgrade the firmware of your miner to the latest version so that your miner can attain a better performance.

-In this tutorial, we will introduce you how to upgrade the firmware of a bitcoin miner.
+In this tutorial, we will show you how to upgrade the firmware of a bitcoin miner.

-We will take the Antminer S7 as an example, but most of this tutorial introduced here should apply to other bitcoin miners as well.
+We will take the Antminer S7 as an example, but the steps apply to other models of Antminers as well.

 - Download the proper firmware.

-- Power on the miner, wait for a while until the hashing started.
-(There is speed shown on the “Miner Status” page)
+- Power on the miner, wait for a while.

-- Clicking the button in the red circle.
+- Click the button as indicated in the above picture.

-- Don’t select the “Keep settings” option, then clicking “Flash image” to upgrade.
+- Don’t select the “Keep settings” option, click “Flash image” to upgrade.

 - Then click “Yes” in the popup.

-- Waiting for 1~3 minutes for the firmware upgrade.
+- Wait for 1~3 minutes for the firmware to upgrade.

 - Then the system will lead you to the “System Upgrade Succeeded” page, you can see the status is “Rebooting system“.

-- Important: Don’t power off the miner or plug out the ethernet cord during the firmware upgrade process.
+- Important: Don’t power off the miner or take out the ethernet cord during the firmware upgrade process.

-- Waiting for 1~3 minutes for the system rebooting.
+- Wait for 1~3 minutes for the system to reboot.

-- Then upgrade firmware done.
-Please navigate to the “Miner Configuration” page to configure the miner again.
+- Then firmware upgrade will be done.
+Navigate to the “Miner Configuration” page to configure the miner again.